 Called ‘Embrace’, it was a production by Vision Mechanics, described as a ‘fusion of aerial artistry, dance, shadows and illumination, inspired by an ancient Indian legend’.

-I need to say I was a bit sceptical that it would be worth the bother to go, tramping around in the muddy darkness, at a time of year when it’s starting to get noticeably cooler, with the risk of wind and rain, just to see a few trees with some coloured lights.
+I need to say I was a bit sceptical as to whether it would be worth the bother, tramping around in the muddy darkness, at a time of year when it’s starting to get noticeably cooler, with the risk of wind and rain, just to see a few trees with some coloured lights.

 However, the event exceeded all my expectations.
 It was imaginative, creative and involved audio with performance art that was very well done.

-If you get a chance to go to this event in your area, it is worth the effort.
+If you get a chance to go to this type of event in your area, it is worth the effort.
 Wrap up well, put on some muddy boots and toddle along.

 Having pushed all the boundaries of common sense for photography, some of my images are slightly ‘soft’ or blurred due to subject/camera motion or digital noise.
 I did use the OIS but the stutter speeds were still silly for hand-held.
 I have included them in the gallery anyway as they portray some of the atmosphere.